Finite-Temperature Toroidal Moment Amenable to Direct Observation in an Fe$_{10}$Dy$_{10}$ Molecular Ring: Contributions

 \section{Contributions}

-A.S. and K.H. developed and implemented the theoretical models, and applied them to simulate the experimental data.
+A.S. and K.H. developed and implemented the theoretical models and the proposed protocol to generate and observe toroidal polarization in molecular systems.
 S.C. performed the DFT calculations.
 J.B., Y.F.S., A.B., C.E.A. and A.K.P. performed the synthesis and structural characterization of the Fe$_{10}$Dy$_{10}$ ring.
 Y.L. performed the SQUID magnetometry measuremnts and W.W. performed MicroSQUID experiments.
 M.A. performed the specific heat experiments.
 A.S. and K.H. wrote the manuscript with help from J.B., C.E.A., A.K.P. and M.A..
 All authors discussed the results, analyzed the data, and contributed to the manuscript.

 \newif\ifarxiv \arxivtrue \ifarxiv